philippgille/chromem-go/README.md

 - Storage:
   - JSON as second encoding format
   - Write-ahead log (WAL) as second file format
-  - Compression
-  - Encryption (at rest)
+  - Compression and encryption not only for the export, but also for each collection/document file
   - Optional remote storage (S3, PostgreSQL, ...)
 - Data types:
   - Images